Boxing is back in 2021 following a stop-start 2020 full of turmoil, cancelled showdowns and big fights in silent arenas.

 Watch boxing in the US

 DAZN: Fans can watch many fights live in the US via streaming giant DAZN.
-The streaming service is available in a monthly or annual plan.
+The streaming service is available on a monthly or annual plan.

 If you’re looking for more to watch, check out our TV Guide.